ericscharff/oberon-compiler/doc/language-extensions.md

 # Extensions to Oberon-07

+## Bitwise boolean operations

+The compiler accepts three binary operations, `BITAND`, `BITOR`, and `BITXOR` which behave much like `&`, `|`, and `^' in C - they take two INTEGERS and return an INTEGER that represent performing bitwise Boolean operations on the two integers (e.g., bit 7 combines bit 7 of each operand).

 ## Lowercase keywords

 Most of the reserved words in Oberon (MODULE, PROCEDURE, etc.) can be entered in